WHY HIRE A WEDDING PHOTOGRAPHER IN FRANCE?

 - High‑end and luxury names: often €3,500–8,000+, especially in Paris, Provence or the Cote d’Azur.

 Regions like Paris and the French Riviera are usually at the top of these ranges.
-Areas such as the Loire, Bordeaux or Dordogne are often a bit more affordable for a similar level of experience.
+Areas like the Loire, Bordeaux, or Dordogne are often more affordable for a similar experience.

-Last year, Fearless Photographers ran a survey about wedding photographer pricing around the world, and the average price in France came out at €2,320.
+Last year, Fearless Photographers ran a survey on wedding photographer prices worldwide.
+The average price of a wedding photographer in France was €2,320.

 PHOTO + VIDEO: ONE TEAM OR TWO

 With TikTok and Instagram so popular, more couples now want short content for social media.
-That’s why some photographers offer photography plus reels: a 1–5 minute highlight film instead of a traditional 15–30 minute video.
+That’s why some photographers offer photos plus reels.
+You get a 1–5 minute highlight film.

-- Separate teams often bring more specialised equipment and distinct creative visions, which can give richer results.
+Separate teams bring distinct creative visions, which can give richer results.

 In the end, the best wedding photographer in France for you is the one who feels like the right fit.
 Define your style, decide how much of the day you want covered and how important video or social content is.